-With the onset of the coronavirus pandemic, doorstep food delivery has picked up the pace.
-Despite restrictions being eased, customers are still preferring online food delivery over dine-in services.
-Considering the convenience factor, too, online food delivery has become a significant platform for restaurants to cater to the different needs of customers and keep their business up and running.
+With the onset of new wave of coronavirus pandemic, doorstep food delivery has again picked up the pace.
+Considering both the necessity and convenience factor, online food delivery has become a significant platform for restaurants to cater to the different needs of customers and keep their business up and running.
 However, it has become more crucial than ever to ensure that doorstep delivery is safe and hygienic.
 In this article, we will discuss the essential steps to implement contactless food delivery in your restaurant.

 Why Is Contactless Delivery Important In The Current Scenario?